Code-Institute-Submissions/balennouri-pp4/AGILE.md

 ## Overview

+For this FastBall project I used agile methodologies to develop it.
 I used the project board on GitHub to split all my user stories.
 I used the GitHub board because it was simple and that was the way I learned through the LMS course.
 In the beginning, it was really difficult for me with the user stories, but after one day of it, I became more comfortable with it.

+I started to create detailed features for every task and features required for the project.
+I organize all the issues and put them into related groups and then in to their epics.

-For the planning for the project, I split the user stories into diffrent labels, so I could put energy and time on the right things.
+For the milestone, I had a lot of time for this project, so I decided to put all of them in one milestone and add the deadline for the project to 2024-02-25.

+For the issues, I used the MoSCoW method (must, should, could, won't) to priotize tasks within each epic.

+On the kanban board I had three important columns, with "To do", "In Progress" and "Done".
+This was good to have because I am always able to look at what is left and what I should do to make effective progress.

+While developing the website, I also added three new columns to the kanban board.
+That was important for me.
+They were "Epics", "Future" and "Known Bugs and Fixed Bugs".
+In the first column I added the epic stories.
+In the second column I added the user stories that I didn't have time to add to the website before the deadline.
+In the third column I added the bugs and known bugs so I could document them and use them later in the readme.

-Because of the good time I had on this project, I chose to add all of my user stories to one milestone and put that milestone date on 2024-02-25.
-I focused on finishing the issues on that day.
-I also realized that it is really challenging to be a one-person agile team.
+Now, when I have done a project with agile methodologies and finished it, I also realize that it is really hard to be a one-person agile team.

 ## Sprint Notes